• Home

 Palantir’s hot streak is thanks to workers who want to ‘bend the arc of history’

 Palantir now pulls in revenue near—or above—$1 billion each quarter, with its stock price rising over 100% in 2025 alone.
-While its market cap now sits over $316 billion at time of publication, it is down from Palantir’s blockbuster fall 2025, when its value topped $475 billion.
+While its market cap now sits at over $316 billion at the time of publication, it is down from Palantir’s blockbuster fall 2025, when its value topped $475 billion.

-It’s a feeling echoed by Shyam Sankar, Palantir’s chief technology officer who joined the billionaires club last year thanks to the recent increase in company value.
+It’s a feeling echoed by Shyam Sankar, Palantir’s chief technology officer, who joined the billionaires club last year thanks to the recent increase in company value.

 “We are able to attract and retain and motivate people who actually want to bend the arc of history here, work on the problems that drive outcomes,” Sankar said last August.